0xadri/notes-js/__intrvw_qs_01_javascript.md

 -------------------------------------------------------

-## What Are The Two Ways To Handle A Promise?
+## What Are The Different Ways To Handle A Promise?

 4 ways to handle a Promise:
 - Method Chaining → `.then()/.catch()/.finally()` (classic way?? )